inkyblackness/ss-specs/levelObjects/Actions.md

 All three ```object indices``` are interpreted as quest value keys.

+### Action Type 14: Unused

+> This action is not used and does nothing.

 ### Action Type 15: Receive EMail

 **Receive EMail Action Details** (16 byte)